 Make sure you know your own abilities to meet these needs and share them with the prospective guest too.
 For example, if you can't make certain changes such as re-position heavy furniture or change the way your space is, please communicate that with your guests ahead of time.
 We understand that hosts also have their own limitations.

 Make the best judgment when you decide whether to meet a certain request or not.
 But remember, you cannot decline a booking simply because the guest has a disability.
-This is a violation of BlackDoors by Dashare's policies, which support our efforts to help all our guests find safe and accessible spaces to stay in.
+This is a violation of Dashare's policies, which support our efforts to help all our guests find safe and accessible spaces to stay in.

 Things to consider when talking about accessibility with guests